5-day training course in radiation protection

 View the calendar of customised training courses for the next 5-day training course in radiation protection.

-For other training courses in radiation protection, visit the webpage of the radiation protection expert training course, or the information and training in radiation protection for radiation workers.
+For other training courses in radiation protection, visit the webpage of the radiation protection expert training course, the basic training course for Radiation Protection Officers (RPO) or the information and training in radiation protection for radiation workers.